 The Partnership Deed provide that retentions from the proceeds of investment realisations are permitted in certain circumstances, including fulfilling obligations in respect of investments and paying for management and administration expenses of the Partnership.
 Distributions are payable as soon as practicable after they become available.
 Any distributable (taxable) income not already paid through the financial year is payable at the end of June each year.
 Distributions are recognised as a reduction of partners' funds.

-The benefits of imputation credits are passed on to Limited Partners in accordance with accounting and taxation regulations.
+The benefits of imputation credits and passed on to Limited Partners.

-g) Trade and Other Receivables
+f) Trade and Other Receivables

 Trade and other receivables are measured at amortised cost less any impairment.